Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 3. The Panama Canal

 The Panama Canal joins the Atlantic and Pacific oceans for 82 kilometers across the Isthmus of Panama, running from Cristobal on Limon Bay, an arm of the Caribbean Sea, to Balboa, on the Gulf of Panama.
-Since its expansion in 2016, it has involved two locks systems that can both be used at the same time.
+Since its expansion in 2016, it has involved two locks systems that can be used simultaneously.
 The old locks, completed in 1914, can handle ships with a draft of 12.2 meters (40 feet), a width of 32 meters (106 feet), and a length of 294 meters (965 feet).
 The expanded locks, completed in 2016, can handle ships with a draft of 15.2 meters (50 feet), a width of 49 meters (160 feet), and a length of 366 meters (1200 feet).

 The Panama Canal is composed of three main elements, the Gatun Locks (operational in 1914) and Agua Clara Locks (operational in 2016), giving access to the Atlantic Ocean, the Culebra Cut (Gaillard) crossing the continental divide, and the Miraflores and Pedro Miguel Locks (1914) and Cocoli Locks (also part of the 2016 expansion) accessing the Pacific Ocean.
 The canal handles about 5% of the global seaborne trade and about 12% of the American international seaborne trade.
 Besides, close to 70% of the Panama Canal traffic either originates or is bound to the United States.

 Interest in establishing a short route between the Atlantic and Pacific began with the exploration of Central America in the early 16th century.
 In 1534, the Spanish surveyed the Panama region in order to construct a canal, but the project never came into existence due to acute technical constraints.
 Overland portage routes were used instead, initially as paths through the isthmus, but in 1855 the completion of the Panama Railway provided a faster and higher capacity link.
 The United States became interested in building a canal when gold was discovered in California in 1848, which incited large westward population flows.
 A possible path through Nicaragua was also surveyed.
 However, in 1878 the French Geographical Society of Paris signed a treaty with Columbia (then the owner of the Province of Panama) to construct a canal.
 From 1879 to 1899, the French Canal Company (Compagnie Universelle du Canal Interoceanique), under the initiative of Ferdinand de Lesseps (who was the key driver behind the construction of the Suez Canal in 1869), undertook construction after capitalizing on 1 billion francs from 800,000 private investors.
-However, the ambitious project failed mainly due to financial problems, tropical diseases (an estimate of 25,000 workers died), and the technical difficulties of building a sea-level canal where it could not be realistically done.
+However, the ambitious project failed mainly due to financial problems, tropical diseases (an estimated 25,000 workers died), and the technical difficulties of building a sea-level canal where it could not be realistically done.
 The resulting financial collapse of the company was estimated to be the largest of the 19th century.

-The Spanish-American war of 1898 gave an incentive to build a canal due to the long repositioning of American ships between the Atlantic and Pacific oceans.
+The Spanish-American War of 1898 gave an incentive to build a canal due to the long repositioning of American ships between the Atlantic and Pacific oceans.
 It was only in the twentieth century that the Panama Canal project would become a reality.
 As a province of Colombia, the United States was unsuccessful in securing a concession for a canal in Panama.
-However, in 1903 the Panamanian revolution, supported by the United States, resulted in the independence of Panama.
+However, in 1903 the Panamanian Revolution, supported by the United States, resulted in the independence of Panama.
 In that same year, the United States and the new state of Panama signed the Hay-Bunau-Varilla Treaty.
 With this treaty, the United States guaranteed the independence of Panama and secured a perpetual lease on a 16-km (10 miles) strip for the canal, over which the United States had complete sovereignty.
 Panama, in return, got a monetary compensation of $10 million and an inflation-indexed annual compensation.

 The Panama Canal was constructed between 1904 and 1914 by American engineers at the cost of $387 million (including the $10 million compensation to Panama and $40 million to purchase the previous project from the French Canal Company).
 In 1906, President Theodore Roosevelt, mainly credited for the achievement, placed the construction of the canal under the authority of the U.S. Army Corps of Engineers.
 The Soo Locks linking Lake Huron to Lake Superior, which at the time were the most heavily used in the world, became the engineering template for Panama’s locks.
-The construction of the Gatun Dam enabled the creation of an artificial lake (Lake Gatun), which reduced the need for excavation (higher water levels) as well as provided a large reservoir of water to supply the locks.
+The construction of the Gatun Dam enabled the creation of an artificial lake (Lake Gatun), which reduced the need for excavation (higher water levels) as well as providing a large reservoir of water to supply the locks.
 A total of 70,000 people worked on the project, and about 5,600 died in the process, mainly because of tropical diseases.
 The work was completed in 1914 and involved excavating 143 million cubic meters of earth and sanitizing the entire canal area, which was infested with mosquitoes that spread yellow fever and malaria.

 Since its completion in 1914, more than 1.14 million vessels have transited the canal, carrying 13.94 billion tons of cargo (as of 2020).
-It is synonymous with a standard in maritime transport-related to capacity, the Panamax standard, which equals 65,000 deadweight tons, a draft of 12 meters, and a capacity of about 4,500 TEUs depending on the load configuration (about 5,200 TEU if most of the containers are empty).
+It is synonymous with a standard in maritime transport related to capacity, the Panamax standard, which equals 65,000 deadweight tons, a draft of 12 meters, and a capacity of about 4,500 TEUs depending on the load configuration (about 5,200 TEU if most of the containers are empty).
 About 14,000 ships transit the canal every year, with an average of 35 ships per day.
 There are two major components in the transit time for the Panama Canal.
 The canal transit time (CTT) is the average time it takes for a ship to cross the canal from its entry point in Balboa to its exit in Colon (or vice-versa).
 The time spent in Panama Canals’ waters (PCWT) includes the transit time in addition to the time spent waiting for a transit slot to become available.
 However, the canal has the optimal capacity to handle 50 ships per day.
 Using the canal requires an average transit time of about 16.5 hours if the passage has been reserved in advance.
 With no reservations, the transit takes an average of 35 hours due to the additional time spent waiting for a transit slot.
 Containers, grains, and petroleum account for the dominant share of the cargo transited.
 The introduction of super-tankers at the beginning of the 1950s forced the reconsideration of its strategic importance as economies of scale in petroleum shipping are limited by the size of the canal.

 Under the control of the United States until 1979, its administration was entrusted to the State of Panama by the Panama Canal Treaty of 1977 (also called the Carter-Torrijos Treaty).
 In December 1999, the canal was reverted to Panama under the jurisdiction of the Panama Canal Authority.
 The authority generates revenue by collecting tolls on all ships crossing the canal and is responsible for the operation and maintenance of the facility.
 A loaded ship pays about $2.57 per net ton, and the average toll is about $45,000.
 For container ships, the toll (as of 2011) was $74 per TEU of capacity on laden containers and $65.60 per TEU of capacity on ships with empty containers.
 In 2008, $1.32 billion in tolls were collected, of which 54% was generated by container shipping.